The California tsunami threat is real. The 7.0 earthquake is a wake-up call to prepare - ExBulletin

 Evacuation orders were issued.
 Sirens went off.
 Service on Bay Area commuter rail through the underwater Transbay tube has been suspended.

 But after about an hour, the warning was cancelled.
-Although the conditions were suitable, no large tsunami occurred this time.
+Although the conditions were suitable, no large tsunami formed – this time.

 “It could have moved a lot of water,” said Dave Snyder, tsunami warning coordinator at the National Tsunami Warning Center in Alaska.
 “We're glad it didn't happen.”

 Snyder said the conditions could have produced a dangerous tsunami, but there is no way to accurately predict such an event in advance.
-So his team is erring on the side of caution, especially when a quake hits an area closer to the coast — as the quake did — and can submerge populated areas more quickly.
+So his team is erring on the side of caution, especially when an earthquake strikes closer to the coast – as the quake did – and could submerge populated areas more quickly.

 “We are fully reacting to the earthquake event,” Snyder said.
 “Time must be respected to ensure people's safety.”